neomjs/create-app/README.md

 > npx neo-app -n MyApp

 Choose the themes:
-> npx neo-app -t both
+> npx neo-app -t all

 Of course, you can combine the options, e.g.:
-> npx neo-app -w workspace -n MyApp -t both
+> npx neo-app -w workspace -n MyApp -t all

+## AI Tooling & MCP Servers
+The created workspace comes pre-configured with Model Context Protocol (MCP) servers for advanced AI integration (e.g., with Gemini or Claude).

+**Important:** These servers rely on the `neo.mjs` framework being fully installed.
+A `postinstall` script is included in your workspace `package.json` to automatically ensure the `neo.mjs` node module is correctly set up:

+> "postinstall": "cd node_modules/neo.mjs && npm i"

+If you run into issues with the AI scripts, try running `npm install` in your workspace root to trigger this hook.

 ## Starting a local web-server
 By default, npx neo-app will start a webpack dev-server right after the build.